-TODA FRAMES, HARMONIC MAPS AND EXTENDED DYNKIN DIAGRAMS EMMA CARBERRY, KATHARINE TURNER ABSTRACT.
-We prove that all immersions of a genus one surface into G/T possessing a Toda frame can be constructed by integrating a pair of commuting vector fields on a finite dimensional Lie algebra.
-Here G is any simple real Lie group (not necessarily compact), T is a Cartan subgroup and the k-symmetric space structure on G/T is induced from the Coxeter automorphism.
-We provide necessary and sufficient conditions for the existence of a Toda frame for a harmonic map into G/T and describe those G/T to which the theory applies in terms of involutions of extended Dynkin diagrams.
-1. INTRODUCTION The last few decades have seen significant progress in the understanding and classification of harmonic maps from surfaces into compact real Lie groups and symmetric spaces.
-An important class of harmonic maps are those of finite type, which are obtained as the solutions to a pair of ordinary differential equations on a finite dimensional loop algebra.
+TODA FRAMES, HARMONIC MAPS AND EXTENDED DYNKIN DIAGRAMS EMMA CARBERRY AND KATHARINE TURNER ABSTRACT.
+This paper proves two main theorems.
+The first is that all cyclic primitive immersions of a genus one surface into G/T can be constructed by integrating a pair of commuting vector fields on a finite dimensional vector subspace of a Lie algebra.
+Here G is any simple real Lie group (not necessarily compact), T is a Cartan subgroup and G/T has a k-symmetric space structure induced from the Coxeter automorphism.
+If G is not compact, such a structure may not exist.
+We characterise the G/T to which the theory applies in terms of extended Dynkin diagrams, first observing that a Coxeter automorphism preserves the real Lie algebra $\mathfrak g$ if and only if any corresponding Cartan involution defines a permutation of the extended Dynkin diagram for $\mathfrak g^{\mathbb C}=\mathfrak g\otimes \mathbb C$.
+The second main result is that every involution of the extended Dynkin diagram for a simple complex Lie algebra $\mathfrak g^{\mathbb C}$ is induced by a Cartan involution of a real form of $\mathfrak g^{\mathbb C}$.
+1. Introduction The last few decades have seen significant progress in the understanding and classification of harmonic maps from surfaces into compact real Lie groups and symmetric spaces.
+An important class of harmonic maps are those of finite type, which are obtained as the solutions to a pair of ordinary differential equations on a finite dimensional vector subspace of a loop algebra.
 This is a far simpler process than attempting to solve the Laplace-Beltrami equation directly, and so motivates us to determine circumstances under which harmonic maps are of finite type.
 Similarly, when the target manifold is a k-symmetric space, k > 2, it is natural to restrict our attention to those harmonic maps which are cyclic primitive and ask when these maps are of finite type.
 Many papers (e.g. [10, 14, 2, 9, 4, 3, 6]) have addressed these questions when the target Lie group or (k)-symmetric space is compact.
 We remove the need for this compactness assumption and in Theorem 5.2 show that all maps from a genus one surface into a k-symmetric space G/T possessing a Toda frame are of finite type, where G is any simple real Lie group preserved by a Coxeter automorphism and T is the corresponding Cartan subgroup.
 A natural generalisation of the usual 2-dimensional affine Toda field equations provides the integrability condition for the existence of a Toda frame, and so we make contact with classical integrable systems theory.
-To determine the spaces G/T and the harmonic maps into them to which this theory applies we address the following two questions, each of independent interest: - (1) When does a map from a surface into G/T possess a Toda frame? and - (2) When is G preserved by a Coxeter automorphism?
+To determine the spaces G/T and the harmonic maps into them to which this theory applies we address the following two questions, each of independent interest: - (1) When is G preserved by a Coxeter automorphism with respect to the Cartan subgroup T? and - (2) Assuming this, when does a map from a surface into G/T possess a Toda frame?